There are a number of compelling reasons why you may consider setting up an employee ownership trust (EOT).

 You might set up an employee benefit trust to buy shares from employee shareholders and recycle them back to other employees, or as part of an ownership succession plan (normally then an employee ownership trust), or to create a long term pool of shares held for the benefit of employees.

 A trust can sometimes be useful as a warehouse for a company’s shares where it wishes to operate an internal share market or arrange for the purchase of shares from a departing employee.
-In a limited number of other cases, including where the chosen share scheme is a SIP or where an employee owned company is being created, an employee trust (or employee ownership trust or EOT) may be an important component in your share scheme.
-However, we think that in many cases an employee trust will not be needed.
+In other cases, including where the chosen share scheme is a SIP or where an employee owned company is being created, an employee trust (or employee ownership trust or EOT) may be an important component in your share scheme.
 Whilst trusts can play a very useful role in the operation of an employee share scheme, anti-avoidance legislation means that care is needed in the use of a trust (or any third party) to provide shares or other forms of benefit to any employees.

 An employee-owned company is one that is wholly or substantially owned by all its employees.
 Ownership can be direct (all employees hold shares), indirect (shares are held by an employee ownership trust) or a mix of the two.